lijing-code/01-Code-Refactor-Project/README.md

 ## Description

-This is my very first HTML & CSS and Git project in GeorgiaTech Bootcamp.
-It is a refactoring project that I need to change the existing code in HTML and CSS to improve the web accessibility for Horiseon.
-The Horiseon webpage includes a header image, navigation bar, three sections for describing their business, and three sections for describing their business benefits, and a footer.
-Most of the content in HTML are not well-organized, and their CSS has many repetition parts because of the confusion of the class defined in HTML.
+This is my very first HTML & CSS and Git project using HTML and CSS.
+It is a refactoring project that I changed the existing code in HTML and CSS to improve the web accessibility for Horiseon.

+The Horiseon webpage includes a header image, a navigation bar, three sections for describing their business, three sections for describing their business benefits, and a footer.
+Most of the content in their original HTML are not well-organized, and their CSS has many repetition parts because of the confusion of the class defined in HTML.

 My goals are improving the readability of HTML and the efficiency of CSS by consolidating the elements, class, and attributes followed semantic structure including comments for every changes.

 What I did in this project: